-We welcome and encourage any pastors, church leaders, Bible scholars and others to participate and provide feedback as we work toward the completion of the rest of the New Testament.
+We welcomed and encouraged any pastors, church leaders, Bible scholars, and others to participate and provide feedback as we worked toward the completion of the rest of the New Testament.

 The First Nations Version: New Testament is for all churches, and it is especially for those Native led and those involved in contextual ministry with Native North Americans.